Richard Semon: Thesis on memory

-Evidence
+Semon was a proponent of the theory of organic memory, which was popular amongst biologists and psychologists from 1870 to 1918.
+The theory later lost scientific legitimacy as it yielded no reliable data and advances in genetics made the theory untenable.
+He considered the circadian rhythms of plants as examples of organic memory.
 Semon found evidence in the way that different parts of the body relate to each other involuntarily, such as "reflex spasms, co-movements, sensory radiations," to infer distribution of "engraphic influence."
 He also took inventive recourse to phonography, the "mneme machine," to explain the uneven distribution and revival of engrams.
+He was very interested in the findings of William L. Tower who found in 1906 that the Colorado beetle (Leptinotarsa decemlineata) varied in patterning and colour according to the exposure of the larvae to varying temperature and humidity regimes.
+Tower's studies were later doubted and he left under a cloud from the University of Chicago in 1917.

 Semon's book, Die Mneme, influenced the Mnemosyne project of the idiosyncratic art historian Aby Warburg.
-N.B.: Semon's Mneme should not be confused with meme, a separate concept coined by Richard Dawkins.
-Despite Dawkins having coined 'meme' distinctly from mneme, that has not stopped Dawkins' contemporaries from comparing the concepts for being remarkably similar.
+Semon's Mneme should not be confused with meme, a separate concept coined by Richard Dawkins.
 David Hull, a philosopher of biology, argued that meme and mneme are parallel concepts of which Dawkins inadvertently provided the first development of since Semon.
 Nevertheless, the two concepts are not often discussed together.
+Semon's book was translated posthumously into English in 1921 and the first English biography of Semon was written by Schacter in 1978.

 Suicide

-In 1918 in Munich, shortly after the end of World War I, Semon committed suicide wrapped in a German Imperial flag allegedly because he was depressed by Germany's defeat.
+In 1918 in Munich, shortly after the end of World War I, Semon shot himself in his wife's room after wrapping himself in a German Imperial flag allegedly because he was depressed by Germany's defeat.
+His wife had passed away a few months earlier from cancer.
+He wrote a farewell letter to Auguste Forel.
+In it he wrote that his memory was failing and that his mother had suffered from senile dementia.
+He considered his symptoms as a warning and expressed his gratitude to Forel for his support and intellectual stimulation.
+He left an unfinished manuscript for Forel.
+The complete last letter was published by Forel in 1919 in the Journal für Psychologie und Neurologie.